lemon07r/js-benchmark/README.md

 Results will be displayed by console.log and appended to a results.txt file along with a dated timestamp.

 ## Upcoming
-- Code seperated and organized into further parts.
+- Code seperated and organized into further parts to be more modular.
 - An interface to choose test, and number of times to iterate the test loops.
 - Additional benchmarking tests.
 - Seperate test interfaces or implementations for browsers, nw.js, electron, cordova, phonegap, node.js and graalvm.